-Best Watches for Nurses - 2020 Guide and Reviews
+Best Watches For Nurses - 2021 Guide And Reviews

 A watch will come in handy when measuring apical heart rate, respiratory rate, for lab draws, and they are really handy when charting.
 Specific occurrences where you will need to quickly know the exact time are when reassessing pain, promptly delivering medication at the scheduled time, charting the time of a particular code, time when the patient left the floor, etc.

 So basically, a watch is an essential gear in your nurse arsenal, or in your medical bag when you are off-shift, just as your hand cream or lotion, or your compression socks or basically your percussion hammer.
 It helps you keep track of your patient’s medication, and even proves itself useful during procedures as well.
 With so many products on the market, how to find the best watches for nurses though?
 What features are important for a nurse?
 In this article, we’re going to answer those questions and will also tell you which are the watches you should focus on.
 Check out our top picks below…